DavidKoenig/catfeeder/README.md

 ## Set rights
 ##### bash script
 Because of the usage of the [Raspberry Pi Remote library](https://github.com/xkonni/raspberry-remote.git) the python scripts in this project need sudo rights.
-But doen't be afraid, it's all wrapped in a single bash script on which *www-data* has access.
+But don't be afraid, it's all wrapped in a single bash script on which *www-data* has access.
 But we need to make it accessible for *www-data*.

 To do so add the following at the end of `/etc/sudoers`: